 - Calculation of Value at Risk (VaR)

-This method assumes that the daily returns follow a normal distribution.
-From the distribution of daily returns we estimate the standard deviation (?).
+This VaR method assumes that the daily price returns for a given position follow a normal distribution.
+From the distribution of daily returns calculated from daily price series we estimate the standard deviation.
 The daily Value at Risk VaR is simply a function of the standard deviation and the desired confidence level.
 In the Variance-Covariance VaR method the underlying volatility may be calculated either using a simple moving average (SMA) or an exponentially weighted moving average (EWMA).

-This approach is generally utilized if it is believed that the daily returns during the look back period have followed normal market conditions.
-The SMA approach places equal importance to all returns in the series whereas the EWMA approach places greater emphasis on returns of more recent durations.
+The SMA approach places equal importance to all returns in the series whereas the EWMA approach places greater emphasis on returns of more recent duration.

 The Variance-Covariance VaR method makes a number of assumptions.
 The accuracy of the results depends on how valid these assumptions are.
-The method gets its name from the variance-covariance matrix of securities that is used to calculate Value at Risk (VaR).
+The method gets its name from the variance-covariance matrix of positions that is used as an intermediate step to calculate Value at Risk (VaR).

-The method starts by calculating the standard deviation and correlation for the risk factor and then uses these values to calculate the standard deviations and correlation for the changes in the value of the individual securities that form the position.
+The method starts by calculating the standard deviation and correlation and then uses these values to calculate the standard deviations and correlation for the changes in the value of the individual securities that contribute to the position.
 If price, variance and correlation data is available for individual securities then this information is used directly.
-The values are then used to calculate the standard deviation of the portfolio.
+The values are then used to calculate the standard deviation of the portfolio by matrix multiplication.

 Value at Risk (VaR) for a specific confidence interval is then calculated by multiplying the standard deviation by the appropriate normal distribution factor.